Olam69/Task-App-RSTLabs/README.md

 **TIP**: Feel free to use **_AJAX, IFRAME, cURL (highly recommended), or any other API procedure you know_**, as long as you keep your token private.

-**NOTE: Everything on this page is for developer mode only.
+**NOTE: Everything on this page are for developers only.
 It's a way you can use the Task List by RSTLabs service without even visiting the website.
 Pay no attention to the content if not a developer, as everything you may need is all provided in the website for absolutely free, for absolutely everyone.**